Coral Main is the Head of Business Planning & Risk at Leeds County Council.

 Why did you choose accountancy as a career?

-Accountancy is closely aligned to my role in strategic risk management but in all honesty, it was not something I’d seriously considered as a career until the opportunity came up to study CIPFA.
+I didn’t!
+The first half of my career to date was in strategic risk management, which accountancy is aligned to, but in itself, it wasn’t something I’d seriously considered as a career until the opportunity came up to study CIPFA.
 It was that particular qualification that drew me in to finance and got me hooked.

 Why did you choose to become CIPFA certified?

 I was looking for a new challenge to broaden my skills and my boss suggested looking at the CIPFA qualification.
 The syllabus had just been revised and now had a good split between finance, strategy and public policy.
 All those areas and the balance between them really appealed to me, both in terms of my interests and roles at work.